Estadio Luis Tróccoli

 Estadio Luis Tróccoli is a multi-use stadium in Montevideo, Uruguay.
 It is currently used primarily for football matches and is the home of CA Cerro.
 The stadium holds 25,000 spectators and was built in 1964.

+Installations

+The outside of the stadium features a mural painted by Uruguayan artist Leopoldo Nóvoa Garcia.
+The painting was so impressive that Nóvoa Garcia was invited to move to Paris to continue working on his art.